-I get inspired by the chance to get new, innovative drug treatments to my patients before they are available from the FDA.
-It is really great to have a patient enroll in a clinical trial, knowing that they are getting a drug that may not be on the market for another five to 10 years.
+I get inspired by the chance to get new, innovative drug treatments for my patients, before they are available from the Food and Drug Administration.
+It’s really great to have a patient enroll in a clinical trial, knowing that they are getting a drug that may not be on the market for another five to 10 years.
 I feel that this is my chance to deliver care to a patient that is years ahead of the current state of medicine.
-It’s like reaching into the future to bring back a drug treatment that people need today.”
+It’s like reaching into the future to bring back a treatment that people need today.”

-“Our technology tools mean we can know the data on the patient when they come in the office.
+“Our technology tools allow us to know the data on the patient when they come into the office.
 In the information age, we can move beyond just asking open-ended questions like I was taught to do in medical school.
 This gives us time to focus more on the treatment plan and nuances of the disease.
-I am still, however, awaiting the day when tools are developed that will let me know when my patients are sick while they are at home, so we can intervene before they are next scheduled to come in.
+I’m still, however, awaiting the day when tools are developed that will let me know when my patients are sick, even if they are at home.
+This type of technology would give us the opportunity to intervene before the patient is scheduled to come in.
 I currently do research to bring these tools into fruition.
-But the hardest part of my day is making time to answer more than 100 emails that arrive in my inbox each day.”
+But the hardest part of my day is making time to answer the more than 100 emails that arrive in my in-box each day.”

 Medical school taught him many things.

-“I applied to medical school because I enjoyed the idea that I could apply science I learned in school to real problems that affect real people.
+“I applied to medical school because I enjoyed the idea that I could apply science to real problems that affect real people.
 In both school and my profession as an oncologist, I discovered the concept of team.
 Oncology is a team sport.
-It is not played by a single physician acting solo to cure patients.
-Everyone on the team delivers care, and it is the team that makes the patient better.”
+It’s not played by a single physician acting solo to cure patients.
+Everyone on the team delivers care, and it’s the team that makes the patient better.”

 He has sage advice to offer medical students.